milldaulagala/treasure_find/README.md

 ![](/docs/images/generating_models.jpg)

-- It was a challenge and i decided to implement the User, Profile, Item, Category, Appraisal models first.
+- It was a challenge and i decided to generate the User, Profile, Item, Category, Appraisal models first.
--
+- I will generate the Offer model, Bid model and Shopping model in future development.

 ## Getting an Average Appraisal value